 My plantain empenadas are made from 100% plantains, and they’re gluten-free to boot!
 Note that the plantains should be cooked the night before, as they are much easier to work with this way.

-I highly recommend getting yourself a small (1 1/4-inch), ice-cream scoop.
+I highly recommend getting yourself a small (1 1/4-inch) cookie scoop.
 It’s perfect to form the dough in the recipe and you’ll find you use it almost every time you make cookies from here on out.
 You use less muscle and work faster!

 I hope you love this Picadillo Empenada Recipe as much as I do.

-Plantain-Picadillo Empenada Recipe with Mango Salsa is so much fun to cook, and it's a huge hit with everyone who tries it.
+Plantain Picadillo Empenada Recipe is served with Mango Salsa.
+It's so much fun to cook, and it's a huge hit with everyone who tries it.
 Plantain empenadas are subtly sweet, and with the spices and fresh ingredients, the combination is over-the-top-delicious!

 *Makes 3 dozen